[!NOTE]

 .

-API DEFINITIONtype::is::null(any) -> bool
+API DEFINITIONtype::is_null(any) -> bool

 The following example shows this function, and its output, when used in a RETURN